koiosonline/TDFA/termbase/readme.md

 #### Short squeeze
 A short squeeze is a rapid increase in the price of a stock or an other asset.
 The traders who had a short position are then forced to close their position.<br/><br/>
 #### Slippage
-Slippage happens when the price at which your order was executed does not match the expected price.<br/><br/>
+Slippage happens when the price at which your order was executed does not match the expected price, due to price 'slipping away', executing your order higher or lower than expected.<br/><br/>
 #### Social trading
 Social trading is a form of investing that allows investors to observe the trading behavior of someone else and to follow their investment strategies using copy trading or mirror trading.<br/><br/>
 #### Solvency
 Solvency is the ability of a company to meet its long-term debts and financial obligations.<br/><br/>
 #### Speculation
 Speculation involves trading a financial asset involving high risk, in expectation of significant returns.
-The motive is to take maximum advantage from fluctuations in the market.<br/><br/>
+The motive is to take maximum advantage from fluctuations in the market.
+In a more general sense: to specualte means to observe.
+So specualtors can also be seen as observers.<br/><br/>
 #### Spoofing
 Spoofing is an illegal form of market manipulation in which a trader places a large order to buy or sell a financial asset with no intention of executing.
 By doing so, the trader—or "the spoofer"—creates an artificial impression of high demand for the asset.<br/><br/>
 #### Spot